Prediction Scheme Project

 The resulting development is a statistical prediction scheme that produces daily predictions of temperature and rain in XML format for the following calendar year.

-The scheme has desired outcomes that will evaluate its potential application and guide any further development.
-The experimental predictions are verified against the observations to assess the performance of the prediction scheme.
+The scheme has desired outcomes to evaluate its potential application and guide any further development.
+The predictions would be verified against the observations to assess the performance of the prediction scheme.

 Predictions

-Rain predictions are given as a chance and possible rainfall.
-The prediction applies to the 24 hours ending at 9.00 am on the given date, which conforms to our standard observing practice.
+Rainfall predictions are given as a chance and possible amount.
+To conform to our standard observing procdure, the rainfall applies to the 24 hours ending at 9.00 am.

-Possible rainfall is expressed as a range: ≥ 0.1 mm, ≥ 1.0 mm, ≥ 10.0 mm and ≥ 25.0 mm, and represents the most common rainfall range in the DART Study on the given date.
-In the event that two or more ranges tie for the rank of most common, the higher rainfall range shall be represented.
+- Possible amount is expressed as a range: 0 - 1 mm, 1 - 10 mm, 10 - 25 mm and ≥ 25 mm.
+For each date it represents the most common rainfall range in the DART Study.
+In the event that two or more rainfall ranges tie as the most common, the greater rainfall range is used.
+The rainfall range 0 mm is only used if 100% of the rainfall observations are in this category.

 Desired Outcomes

-The future of the scheme, including any further development, depends on how it performs in the context of these ambitious outcomes.
+The future of the scheme, including any further development, depends on how it performs against these outcomes.

 - A high percentage of rain predictions (rain or dry) proven to be correct, conversely a low percentage of rain predictions proven to be incorrect.